 The National University of Singapore is very high pressure.
 It’s made UBC feel more relaxed for me in comparison.
 Students in Singapore study very hard.
 I made some friends who were regular students and they told me it was pretty hard to find a girlfriend because everyone they know just studies all the time!

 But the class structure is pretty similar—I had classes 3 days a week for a few hours each day.
-The rest of the time I got to discover the city, the campus, the life of Singapore.
+The rest of the time I got to discover the city, the campus, and life in Singapore.

 Do you feel like you’ve changed at all as a result of this program?